Azure-Samples/avm-bicep-labs/labs/lab02/README.md

 - The deployment will first deploy the [core.bicep](../lab02/childModules/core.bicep) file, which results in a Resource Group with the core resources inside it.
 - The deployment will then deploy the the [workload.bicep](../lab02/childModules/workload.bicep), which results in another Resource Group with the workload resources inside it.

+---

+:warning: The Key Vault name contains a 3 letter string generated from the base time function.
+This is to ensure that the Key Vault name is unique.
+This means that the Key Vault name will be different for each deployment.

+---

 ## Testing